2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ##### Restarting the server

 Restarting your Server is an easy way to solve many of the most common BTCPay Server issues.
-You may need to SSH into your Server to restart it.
+You may need to SSH into your Server so you can restart it.

 ##### Restarting a service

-You may only need to restart a particular service in your BTCPay Server deployment for some issues.
-Such as restarting the lets encrypt container to renew the SSL certificate.
+You may only need to restart a particular service in your BTCPay Server deployment for some issues, such as restarting the letsencrypt container to renew the SSL certificate.

 ```bash
 sudo su -